SecondCloset/breakfast/README.md

 TODO

 ## On Boarding
-Second Closet follows the AGILE Scrum methology.
+Second Closet follows the AGILE Scrum methodology.

 ### Daily Scrum
 This is a daily meeting where everyone reports on their progress.
 More specifically, developers will share what they worked on the prior day, will work on the day and any blockers.
-Daily SCRUM is timeboxed to 15 minutes.
+Daily SCRUM is time-boxed to 15 minutes.
 Use this meeting to inform your teammates if you need help!!!
 We're all in this together :)

 ### Estimating Stories
 Second Closet uses the Fibonacci sequence to estimate the weighting of a story.
 Please use the table below to guide you with your story estimates.